-Fidel Castro’s Eldest Son ‘Fidelito’ Commits Suicide, Cuban State Media Reports
+Fidel Castro’s Eldest Son, ‘Fidelito,’ Commits Suicide, Cuban State Media Reports

-The eldest son of Cuba’s revolutionary communist leader Fidel Castro has reportedly taken his own life in Havana.
+The eldest son of Cuba’s late revolutionary communist leader, Fidel Castro, has reportedly taken his own life in Havana.
 According to Cuba’s state media, Fidel Ángel Castro Díaz-Balart had been battling with deep depression for quite a while and he has reportedly been receiving medical treatment for several months.
 Castro Díaz-Balart, or more popularly known as “Fidelito,” was the eldest and only recognized offspring of the infamous Cuban leader and his first wife, Mitra Díaz-Balart.
-Cuban State Media had not detailed the circumstances of his apparent suicide and only revealed that the 68-year-old Cuban political figure was found dead Thursday morning.
+Cuban State Media did not detail the circumstances of his apparent suicide, and only revealed that the 68-year-old Cuban political figure was found dead on Thursday morning.

 As per a report from the BBC, Castro Díaz-Balart was reportedly going in and out of hospitals for follow-up treatments.
 It has not been revealed how long exactly the political figure has been dealing with depression or when he was diagnosed.
 Castro Díaz-Balart and his mother originally moved out of Cuba prior to the Cuban Revolution in 1953.
-Both of them had stayed in Miami with Mitra’s family while Castro seized power in Cuba.
+Both stayed in Miami with Mitra’s family while Castro seized power in Cuba.
 Castro Díaz-Balart later returned to Cuba as a child to visit his father, but he was kept in the country during his entire childhood.
 When he grew up, he was then assigned by his father to various government positions.
-Fidel Castro had sent his son to the former Soviet Union to study nuclear physics in the Institute of Science and Nuclear Technology.
+Fidel Castro sent his son to the former Soviet Union to study nuclear physics in the Institute of Science and Nuclear Technology.

 Son of Cuba's ex-leader Fidel Castro found dead, having reportedly taken his own life https://t.co/n8SuU2zAyV